 I’m a two-time Emmy award-winning documentarian who produces, writes, directs, and edits nonfiction stories of all shapes and sizes.
 I love collaborating with inspiring intellectuals, awesome activists, and lateral-thinking go-getters, hopefully breaking a few creative boundaries along the way!

-Most recently, I’ve been working on some documentary shorts for The SETI Institute.
+Most recently, I’ve been working on documentary shorts about the search for life here and beyond.

-And stay tuned for the story of the pioneering SETI scientist, Jill Tarter.
+And stay tuned for the story of SETI scientist, Jill Tarter.

 Jill Tarter is a legendary radio astronomer and a pioneering scientist in the Search for Extraterrestrial Intelligence.
 She was the first and only woman in her graduating class of 300 engineers at Cornell University; she co-founded The SETI Institute; and Jodi Foster portrays a version of her in the film, Contact, based on the book by Carl Sagan.
 This short documentary is a biographical sketch that celebrates Tarter’s breakthrough career as a forerunner in the field of SETI science.